 The TSP update began with a review of local and statewide plans and policies that guide land use and transportation planning in the City.
 The project team then developed goals and targets for approval by the Planning Commission and City Council.
 Section 2 presents these along with the evaluation criteria used to evaluate and prioritize projects and programs and to monitor progress of the transportation system towards the vision and goals over time.
 Sections 3 through 8 summarize existing conditions and present the transportation system improvement projects identified by the project team to mitigate deficiencies and enhance the multi-modal aspects of the City's transportation system.
-These sections include plans for each mode of travel, with a prioritized list of projects for each mode.
-Section 9 summarizes the existing and potential future funding sources to finance the identified transportation system improvements.
+These sections 9 summarizes the existing and potential future funding sources to finance the identified transportation system improvements.
 The technical appendices supplement the TSP with background information contained in technical memoranda documenting the plans and policies review, existing conditions analysis, forecasted needs, and alternatives analysis conducted through the development of the plan.